Kempe Chains and Rooted Minors: The graphs for

-Let us call an anticlique {\em matchable} if there exists a matching $M$ from $V(H) \setminus A$ into $A$.
 By Lemma~\ref{L2}, we may assume that $H$ has no matchable anticlique.
-For $|V(H)|=5$ it follows that there is no anticlique $A$ of order larger than $2$, as it would be matchable by $2$-connectivity of $H$.
+For $|V(H)|=5$ it follows that there is no anticlique $A$ of order larger than $2$ in $H$, as it would be matchable by $2$-connectivity of $H$.
 Consequently, $H$ has a spanning $5$-cycle $t_0,t_1,t_2,t_3,t_4$, and setting $V_{t_i}:=\{t_i,\overline{t_{i+1}}\}$ (indices mod 5) yields a family of pairwise adjacent cliques and, thus, a rooted $H$\!-certificate.

-For $|V(H)|=6$ it follows that there is not anticlique $A$ of order larger than $3$ (as, again, $A$ would be matchable).
-If $A$ was an anticlique of order three, then there would be a matching $M$ from $A$ to $V(H) \setminus A$ by Hall's Theorem (see~\cite{Diestel2017}), since every vertex in $A$ has two neighbors in $V(H) \setminus A$ and $N_H(A)=V(H) \setminus A$ as there are no anticliques of order $4$. $M$ is a matching from $V(G) \setminus A$ into $A$, too, so $A$ would be matchable, contradiction.
-It follows that $G$ has no anticliques of order larger than $2$.
+For $|V(H)|=6$ it follows that there is no anticlique $A$ of order larger than $3$ (as, again, $A$ would be matchable).
+If $A$ was an anticlique of order three in $H$, then there would be a matching $M$ from $A$ to $V(H) \setminus A$ by Hall's Theorem (see~\cite{Diestel2017}), since every vertex in $A$ has two neighbors in $V(H) \setminus A$ and $N_H(A)=V(H) \setminus A$ as there are no anticliques of order $4$. $M$ is a matching from $V(H) \setminus A$ into $A$, too, so $A$ would be matchable, contradiction.
+It follows that $H$ has no anticliques of order larger than $2$.